If you have gum disease

 • Body Jewelry - Tongue and lip piercings can irritate the gums and wear them down.

-Learn more about treatment options for gum disease treatment and receding gums in Miami, FL
+Learn more about treatment options for gum disease treatment and gum recession in Miami, FL

 .
 Schedule your consultation